jfoucher/jfoucher.com/_posts/2011-04-11-css-minification-library-for-codeigniter.markdown

 <h3>Get It!</h3>
 You can <a href="https://github.com/jfoucher/codeigniter-css-library">get it from GitHub</a>.
 Don't forget to fork it if you think you can make it better!
 <h3>Finally</h3>
 I'm not sure the way I've done it, using a <code lang="php" inline="true">$config</code> array and so on, is the best way.
 It might be a bit overkill for such a simple library.
-I'd love to hear your thoughts on the subject.<!--:-->
+I'd love to hear your thoughts on the subject.